jtsteinbach/sandbox/README.md

 Because the manifest lives *inside* the encrypted blob, an archive reveals nothing — not the author, not the branch, not the file names — to anyone without the pass-key.
 The only cleartext is a 5-byte header (`SBOX` + a format byte), which is also cryptographically bound to the ciphertext so it cannot be swapped without detection.

+Add `--files-only` to `unpack` to write only the native files with no `.sb` directory — useful when you just want the code out of an archive, not a working repository.

 ### The encryption: vox

-sb carries no cryptography of its own — that is a deliberate, load-bearing property of its security model (Section 8).
-So `pack` and `unpack` don't bundle a cipher; instead, at the moment you run them, sb fetches [**vox**](https://jts.gg/vox) — a small, single-file symmetric-encryption module — directly from its public source over HTTPS using only Python's standard library, and loads it in memory for that one operation.
-Nothing is written to disk, and sb's own footprint stays crypto-free and dependency-free.
+sb's *integrity* model uses no cryptographic keys — that remains a deliberate, load-bearing property (Section 8): nothing in save, merge, verify, the journal, or anchors depends on a secret.
+Archive *confidentiality* is different: `pack`/`unpack` use [**vox**](https://jts.gg/vox) (v1.7.3), a small, single-file symmetric-encryption module embedded verbatim inside sb.
+It is loaded into an in-memory module only for the duration of a pack or unpack — no separate file, no install step, no network — so every sb command works fully offline and sb stays a single dependency-free file.

 vox provides a misuse-resistant authenticated cipher (an SIV-style AEAD built on HMAC-SHA512, with PBKDF2-HMAC-SHA512 key stretching).
 Two consequences matter in practice:

 - **Wrong pass-key or a single altered byte → the archive will not open.** vox verifies authenticity *before* it decrypts, so a corrupted or tampered `.sbox` fails loudly rather than yielding garbage. sb adds a second belt-and-suspenders check by re-hashing the recovered store against `db_sha256`.
 - **Your pass-key is the only thing standing between the archive and its contents.** There is no recovery, no backdoor, and no key file.
 Choose a strong, high-entropy pass-key, and store it separately from the archive.
 A weak pass-key is a weak archive.

-> **A note on trust.** `pack`/`unpack` require network access to fetch vox, and you are trusting the code at its published URL at run time.
-That is the right trade for keeping sb itself crypto-free, but if you need fully offline or fully pinned operation, that is a conscious choice to make in your own environment.
-Everything else in sb — save, merge, verify, the journal, anchors — works with no network at all.
+> **A note on versions.** The embedded vox is pinned at the version sb shipped with — auditable in the source, immune to upstream changes at run time.
+Newer vox releases arrive with sb upgrades.

 ---